NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Storming Breath.md

 You spit out a freezing breath or sonic scream.
-You deal 4d6 damage, plus 1d6 damage for every level you have beyond 6th, to all creatures in a 30-foot cone, with a Reflex check save.
+You deal 4d6 damage, plus 1d6 damage for every level you have beyond 6th, to all creatures in a @Template\[cone|distance:30\], with a Reflex check save.

 Leveled damage